-There are three types of Pediatric Care Medical Specialists.
+There are two types of Pediatric Care Medical Specialists.

 - a.
-Group 1 Specialists: Includes pediatric intensivists, pediatric emergency physicians, and/or pediatric physicians with transport expertise who will be called upon during all events in which the annex is activated to assist with patient triage, coordination of transfers and system decompression. - b.
-Group 2 Specialists: Includes pediatric specialty physicians, primary care physicians, and neonatal subspecialists who will be activated to serve in a medical consultation role based on the specific needs of the event and the affected population. - c.
-Group 3 Specialists: Includes pediatric specialty advanced practice providers (e.g., nurse practitioners) and support resources (e.g., child life specialists, pediatric Pharm D/pharmacists) that will be activated to serve in a consultation role based on the specific needs of the event and the affected population.
+Group 1 Specialists: Includes pediatric intensivists, pediatric emergency physicians, and/or pediatric physicians with transport expertise who will be called upon during all events in which the annex is activated to assist with patient triage, coordination of transfers, and system decompression. - b.
+Group 2 Specialists: Includes pediatricians, family medicine physicians, pediatric nurse practitioners, and family nurse practitioners who will be activated to serve in a medical consultation role based on the specific needs of the event and the affected population.